matthewkuria/nextjsproj/README.md

 # nextjsproj
-This is a repository for  a NextJS project.
+This is a repository for  a NextJS project, tailwind css and shadcn